jdulemba/URTTbar/ctag_scripts/README.md

 	 * Update Lepton ID/Isolation working points
 	 * Update CSV file with the BTagging SF
    * Check that the CSV/cMVA/CTag/Whatever btagging working points did not change defeinition

+These values are found in ctag_eff.cfg [general] section.

 ### Compute shapes for the likelihood discriminant